-The Dutch culture and business climate
+The Dutch business climate and culture

 Why start a business in the Netherlands?